 We are supporting LOD’s global growth ambitions through the development and roll-out of new services such as LOD Legal, a flexible law firm offering; expansion of the group’s sales and marketing capability; and the enhancement of the technology platform to deliver scale.
 We also continue to actively review acquisition opportunities.

 While the New Law market is young, it is growing rapidly and presents a huge market opportunity with tangible scale benefits, meaning there is a genuine early-mover advantage.
 Alternative providers are increasingly partnering with investors to achieve their growth ambitions and capitalise on the opportunities on offer.
 Private equity can provide the investment, operational support and long-term approach required to unlock innovation and accelerate New Law providers’ performance.

-Supplying specialist, flexible legal solutions to over 500 corporates and law firms globally, LOD is expanding through acquisition and organic growth
+Supplying specialist, flexible legal solutions to over 500 corporates and law firms globally, The LOD Group is expanding through acquisition and organic growth

 In the news